ibm-cloud-docs/containers/cs_users.md

 ### Platform roles
 {: #platform_roles}

 {{site.data.keyword.containershort_notm}} is configured to use {{site.data.keyword.Bluemix_notm}} platform roles.
 The role permissions build on each other, which means that the `Editor` role has the same permissions as the `Viewer` role, plus the permissions that are granted to an editor.
-The following table explains the types of actions that each role can perform. **Note**: The corresponding RBAC roles are automatically assigned when you assign a platform role.
-You can always change them later!
+The following table explains the types of actions that each role can perform.

+The corresponding RBAC roles are automatically assigned to the default namespace when you assign a platform role.
+If you change a user's platform role, then the RBAC role is also updated.
+{: tip}

 <table>
   <tr>